House tour: Large bathroom with a mix of classic and industrial style

 I went for a monochrome colour palette with black and white Victorian tiles, as I think there’s something very pure and classic about them.
 Plus the flat is from this era, so I’ve got touches linking it back to this period scattered throughout the house.

-You might also like 70s interior design ideas for 2023: sunset shades and natural wood
+You might also like Family bathroom ideas for a safe and stylish sanctuary

 The monochrome tiles add a classic touch.